gtuck/web3400-Course-Docs/PHP-Code-Examples.md

 ### Summary

-- Use `include` or `require` when you want to reuse code like headers, footers, or common functions across multiple pages.
+- Use `include` or `require` when reusing code like headers, footers, or common functions across multiple pages.
 - Choose between `include` and `require` based on how you want your script to handle the absence of the included file.
-Use `require` if the file is essential for the application to run.
+Use `require` if the file is essential for running the application.
-- `include_once` and `require_once` ensure that a file is included only once even if it's called multiple times.
+- `include_once` and `require_once` ensure a file is included only once, even if it's called multiple times.

 These structures support creating modular, maintainable, and cleaner code in PHP applications.